mohanadtalat91/Assembly-32-bits/README.md

 should take the following inputs from the user:
 * An integer n.
-* n floating point numbers (Use the "double" type.
-Do not use "float" type.)
+* n floating point numbers (Using the "double" type.
+Not using "float" type.)

 The program should output (1 + 1/1) + (2 + 1/4) + (3 + 1/9) + (4 + 1/16) + ... + (n + 1/(n^2)).